alykes/pcep/PCAP/README.md

 - Continuing the second half of Section 4: Object-Oriented Programming (OOP)
   - Completed the OOP module, not doing the mini-project as I would like to progress on the content.
 - Starting Section 5: Exceptions, looks like it's the exact same content as PCEP...will gloss over this.
-- Completed Section 5 and starting on Section 6: Miscellaneous (got up to lamndas) 4th April 2023 - Tuesday
+- Completed Section 5 and starting on Section 6: Miscellaneous (got up to lamndas)
+4th April 2023 - Tuesday
+- Continued with Section 6: Miscellaneous, up to files, will continue tomorrow and finish off the course material.
+5th April 2023 - Wednesday
+- Continued with Section 6: Miscellaneous